PayBy/botim-money-docs/docs/A_SDKs/online-php.md

 ### Initialize the SDK

-Before making any API calls, initialize the PayBy SDK with your API key:
+Before making any API calls, initialize the Botim Money Business SDK with your API key:

 ```php
 \PayBy\PayBy::setApiKey('YOUR-KEY');
 ```

-Replace `'YOUR-KEY'` with your actual PayBy API key.
+Replace `'YOUR-KEY'` with your actual Botim Money Business API key.

 ### Order